rogeriorps/ipu-examples/README.md

 To crosscompile the ipu-examples, set the environment variables:

+$ export PATH=$PATH:/opt/freescale/usr/local/gcc-4.6.2-glibc-2.13-linaro-multilib-2011.12/fsl-linaro-toolchain/bin/
-$ export TOOLCHAIN=/opt/freescale/usr/local/gcc-4.4.4-glibc-2.11.1-multilib-1.0/arm-fsl-linux-gnueabi
+$ export TOOLCHAIN=/opt/freescale/usr/local/gcc-4.6.2-glibc-2.13-linaro-multilib-2011.12/fsl-linaro-toolchain/
 $ export ROOTFS=your_rootfs_folder
 $ export CROSS_COMPILE=arm-none-linux-gnueabi-

 Notes:
 * your_rootfs_folder is the locations where your i.MX root file system is
-* Usually the TOOLCHAIN is loated at /opt/freescale/usr/local/gcc-4.4.4-glibc-2.11.1-multilib-1.0/arm-fsl-linux-gnueabi
+* Usually the TOOLCHAIN is loated at /opt/freescale/usr/local/gcc-4.6.2-glibc-2.13-linaro-multilib-2011.12/fsl-linaro-toolchain/
 it may vary according to the tool you have instaled on your machine

 Now, just use make to build.